Meshwa2406/Pimcore/doc/05_Objects/01_Object_Classes/01_Data_Types/90_Table.md

 ![Table preview](../../../img/Objects_Table_preview.png)

 The data is stored in an array, which needs to be flattened for storage in the database.
-For this purpose columns are separated with a "|" and rows are distinguished with line breaks.
+For this purpose columns are separated with a tab character ("\t") and rows are distinguished with line breaks.
 The database field for a table is a TEXT column.
 For example, the data shown in the screen above would be stored as:

 ```
-one|two|three
+one    two    three
-four|five|six
+four    five    six
-seven|eight|nine
+seven    eight    nine
 ```

 ![Table settings](../../../img/Objects_Table_settings.png)